Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>Description: Git merge requests will join all development histories together from one branch to another or the main branch.</p>
         <p>3.
 The git merge command can give you the power to merge specific area of the development.</p>
         <p>4.
 The default comand is: "git merge"</p>
-    <h2>Module Five Assessment: Push, Merge, Pull & Fetch Commits</h2>
+    <h2>Module Five Assessment: Fetch, Edit, Push</h2>
         <p>You are required to create a folder named ModuleFive within your IGG folder, you are then asked to create a file named README.md.
 Within this file you are to carry out each task push, fetch, edit, push, pull, edit and push. </p>
         <p><b>Please follow the steps below to complete the assessment.</b></p>
         <p>1.
 Create a folder by typing “mkdir ModuleFive”</p>
         <p>2.
-Create a file by typing “echo Assessment five > README.md”</p>
+Create a file by typing “echo Assessment five > M5.txt”</p>
         <p>3.
-Type “git add *”, “git commit –m “CLEAR COMMENT HERE”, “git push –u origin master” ”</p>
+Type “git add *”, “git commit –m “M5 First Push”, “git push –u origin master” ”</p>
         <p>4.
 Type “git fetch URL-OF-REMOTE”</p>
         <p>5.
-Once you have the readme file back; open it in your text editor and place this texted in it “This edit is to show that a push and fetch request has been successfully completed.”</p>
+Once you have the readme file back; open it in your text editor and place this texted in it “This edit is to show that a fetch, edit and push task has been successfully completed.”</p>
         <p>6.
-Type “git add *”, “git commit –m “CLEAR COMMENT HERE”, “git push –u origin master” ”</p>
+Type “git add *”, “git commit –m “Fetched, Editted and Pushed”, “git push –u origin master” ”</p>
         <p>7.
-Type “git pull URL-OF-REMOTE”</p>
+Open the readme file in your text editor again and place this texted inside “This is an edit to show that Module Five has been completed successfully.”</p>
         <p>8.
-Open the readme file in your text editor again and place this texted inside “This is an edit to show that a pull request has been completed successfully.”</p>
-        <p>9.
-Type “git add *”, “git commit –m “CLEAR COMMENT ON LAST STAGE HERE”, “git push –u origin master” ”</p>
+Type “git add *”, “git commit –m “Module Five Complete”, “git push –u origin master” ”</p>